10 minutes Reading time

 20 pages Length

-In an age where spare time is in short supply and convenience is key, food subscription boxes are becoming increasingly popular.
-One particular niche in this market is recipe boxes; a service which provides all the ingredients to make a certain meal delivered to your door, meaning all you need to do is cook it.
+In an age where spare time is in short supply and convenience is key, food and recipe subscription boxes are becoming increasingly popular.
+Recipe boxes is a service which provides all the ingredients to make a certain meal delivered to your door, meaning all you need to do is cook it.
 Minimal planning and preparation required but all the benefits of a well-balanced, nutritious diet.
 For those who can afford it, this service can shave off hours in the week spent shopping and wondering what to have for dinner.

 We’ve looked at the top five sites in this small market to see what they’re doing well and how they could improve.
 Our dataset does go further than this, so if you’d like to discuss your own metrics, please get in touch.